-We analyze the different channels of union impact on the wage level distribution by means of wage regressions with individual and firm-level controls.

-Consider the conditional specification for log hourly wage Y, where the set of covariates $X \equiv [1, Z, F, V]$ contains a constant 1, individual worker characteristics Z, firm characteristics F, and a vector of union variables V. u denotes an error term.
-The corresponding parameters $\beta' \equiv (\beta'0, \beta'Z, \beta'F, \beta'V)'$ can be estimated by OLS based on a sample of individuals i = 1, ..., N in firms c = 1, ..., C. Sampling weights account for different sampling probabilities.
-Moreover, since our data were sampled with clustering at the firm level and X contains information from different levels of aggregation,
+We analyze the different channels of union impact on the wage level by means of wage regressions with individual and firm-level controls.
+Log hourly wage Y are regressed on the set of covariates $X \equiv [Z, F, V]$ including individual worker characteristics Z, firm characteristics F, and a vector of union variables V. The estimates are based on a sample of individuals i = 1, ..., N in firms c = 1, ..., C. Sampling weights account for different sampling probabilities.
+Moreover, since our data are sampled with clustering at the firm level and X contains information from different levels of aggregation, the estimated covariance of the estimator $\hat{\beta}$ has to account for clustering (Froot 1989, Moulton 1990, Williams 2000), i.e. standard errors should be consistent with respect to correlation within firms.